 limate change is the most profound global challenge of our time and the 21st century that lies ahead.
 The extent to which the temperatures and the precipitation in the different regions will change will differ.
 Vegetation is directly affected by climatic changes which includes the cultivation of useful plants.
-It is notable that winegrowers in the south of Germany are already cultivating grape varieties from the Mediterranean region because of increased temperatures that have been brought about by regional warming.
+It is notable that winegrowers in the south of Germany are already cultivating grape varieties from the Mediterrapean region because of increased cultivating grape varieties from the Mediterranean region because of increased temperatures that have been brought about by regional warming.